Solving the Accounts Payable Conundrum: How Leading Nonprofits Maximize Financial Efficiency

 Why Tipalti and Sage Intacct?

-It’s important for nonprofits to have visibility into all of their incoming and outgoing cash.
+It’s important for nonprofits to have visibility into all of their incoming and outgoing cash through an ERP designed for nonprofit.
 Real-time visibility and advanced tagging make understanding your day-to-day financial position simple, which can help make audits a breeze.
-Sage Intacct for nonprofits helps you manage all of the components, with multi-entity reporting, advanced tags, and revenue recognition right out of the box.
+Sage Intacct for Nonprofit Accounting helps you manage all of the components, with multi-entity reporting, advanced tags, and revenue recognition right out of the box.
 If you work with conditional grants, Sage Intacct makes it easy to track insights on where that money is going and where your status of the conditions is at any time.

 Why Best-in-Class Nonprofits use Automate AP: